holoviz-topics/examples/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pyviz-topics/examples/master)

-Since the data involved is sometime rather large, full datasets are not available on binder, but small versions of the datasets are included in the environment so that you can test things out.
+Since the data involved is sometimes rather large, full datasets are not available on binder, but small versions of the datasets are included in the environment so that you can test things out.